-Description What to do When 14 6.2 percentage point FMAP increase in Families First Coronavirus Response Act (HR 6201/second stimulus) for all Medicaid covered services for period Jan.
+Description What to do When 15 6.2 percentage point FMAP increase in Families First Coronavirus Response Act (HR 6201/second stimulus) for all Medicaid covered services for period Jan.
 1, 2020 through the end of the quarter in which the COVID-19 emergency ends.
 PHS do not need to take action to benefit from this increase.
-CAPH estimates that the enhanced COVID FMAP of 56.2% will increase FFP to all DPHs by approximately \$200 million when applied covered services for period Jan.
-1, 2020 through the end of the quarter in which the COVID-19 The benefit will flow directly to PHS via CPE- and IGT-financed payments, by reducing the necessary non-federal share.
+CAPH estimates that the enhanced COVID FMAP of 56.2% will increase FFP to all DPHs by approximately \$200 million when applied FMAP increase applies to Medicaid covered services for period Jan.
+1, 2020 through the end of the quarter in which the COVID-19 emergency ends.
+The benefit will flow directly to PHS via CPE- and IGT-financed payments, by reducing the necessary non-federal share.
 Increases for CPE-based payment will be based on date of service, and IGT-based payment will be based on date of payment.
-CMS FMAP FAQ available here. to payments from the first half of CY 2020.
+CMS FMAP FAQ available here . to payments from the first half of CY 2020.
 CAPH sent estimates to members that show benefit by funding stream.
+For FFS Medi-Cal - CPEs, this is determined by date of service.
+For all other IGT funded PHS supplementals, it is based on date of payment.